 Most of the ivory carvings discovered at ancient Assyrian sites were carved from elephant tusks sourced from Syrian elephants until the animal became extinct sometime between the 8th and 7th century BCE.
 Ivory was then imported from Egypt and other parts of Africa.

 In the ancient Near East, ivory carving was a valuable industry and it is likely that every major city center had ivory workshops, including those specializing in creating luxury items for royalty and the elite.
-Ivory was an easy to carve, organic material that endured over time.
-Ivory carving traditions were found in the regions of the ancient Near East and each culture possessed its own styles and techniques.
+Ivory is easy to carve, it’s an organic material that endures time.
+Ivory carving traditions were found in the regions of the ancient Near East and each culture possessed its own distinctive styles and techniques.

 North Syrian ivory artisans carved in a high relief style and opted for more round-faced figures with gigantic eyes and their hair in ringlets.
 They often portrayed contest scenes and were more influenced by the Phoenician style rather than the Egyptian.
 The South Syrian/Intermediate artisans are considered by some scholars to be a hybrid of North Syrian and Phoenician styles.